newrouge/newrouge.github.io/_posts/2024-11-11-CrimsonFoes.md

 His grinning smile made me understand only but one thing: Whatever he found will ultimately lead us to **more work**.

+> "M.: 'Tis a scroll, a most perilous one.
+The most perilous in fact."

 Stay classy netsecurios